passadis/react-customidentitydb/README.md

 ## Conclusion

 This Identity System project demonstrates a seamless integration of modern web technologies with Azure's cloud services.
 It showcases how Azure SQL and Azure Web Apps can be utilized to build and deploy a secure and scalable user authentication system, complete with a front-end user interface and a back-end API service.
+## Contribution

+Contributions are welcome!
+If you have suggestions or improvements, feel free to fork the repository, make your changes, and submit a pull request.

 ## Architecture